-- For technologies where power setpoint does not influence the FCR provision capabilities, testing at a single power setpoint is sufficient for all tests.
-E.g. batteries. - The reserve connecting TSO can give additional exemptions for testing requirements where compliance can be confirmed by the general knowledge of the technology, either from previous tests of similar entities or other documentation.
+- For technologies where power setpoint does not influence the FCR provision capabilities, testing at a single power setpoint is sufficient for all tests, e.g. many types of batteries. - The reserve connecting TSO can give additional exemptions for testing requirements where compliance can be confirmed by the general knowledge of the technology, either from previous tests of similar entities or other documentation.
 The potential FCR provider is responsible for clarifying this prior to testing.